FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity

-To sum up, AdaBelief fully considers all the above curvature situations, and adopts a good stepsize selection strategy in each situation.
-For this reason, AdaBelief has the same good generalization ability as the SGD optimizer family.
+In summary, AdaBelief fully considers all the above curvature situations, and adopts a good stepsize selection strategy in each situation.
+For this reason, AdaBelief has the same generalization ability as the SGD optimizer family.
 Though AdaBelief retains the same regret bound guarantee $O(\sqrt{T})$ as Adam, it is interesting to explore if it can be further sped up.
 To this end, we propose to utilize the strong convexity and develop a new model that is able to advance the regret bound of Adabelief to logarithmic convergence in this paper.